piraeusdatastore/piraeus-operator/UPGRADE.md

 $ kubectl replace -f ./charts/piraeus/crds
 ```

+In case if you have SSL enabled installation, you need to regenerate your certificates in PEM format.
+Read the [guide on securing the deployment](doc/security.md) and repeat the described steps.

 # Upgrade from v1.6 to v1.7

 Node labels are now automatically applied to LINSTOR satellites as "Auxiliary Properties".
 That means you can reuse your